catalogs logo

 emergency candle

 Make sure you have several emergency candles in your kit, although with waterproof matches.
 A candle can provide light when flashlight batteries have died, and can even warm the inside of your car a few life-saving degrees.
-If you have to leave your car (not recommended unless absolutely necessary), candles can make it much easier to light a fire to provide warmth in a temporary shelter.
+If you have to leave your car (not recommended unless necessary), candles can make it much easier to light a fire to provide warmth in a temporary shelter.

 7. Change of clothes